Halifax-Learning/documentation/API Design.md

 }
 ```

-# Taking an Assessment APIs

 ## POST /api/assessments

 Called when a student starts an assessment (aka a group of tests).
-Will create a `Assessment` record in the database and return a list of test types associated with the test group type.
+Will create a `Assessment` record and associated `Test` records and `TestQuestion` records in the database.

 ### Request